Bluevarpi/Bluevarpi/README.md

 I'm an undergraduate student majoring in **Mathematics and Applied Mathematics**, with a strong passion for **Pure Mathematics** — especially **Algebra**.

+📚 I also write about mathematics on **Zhihu**: [Xigmatau](https://www.zhihu.com/people/Xigmatau) — articles and answers on math topics.

 <p align="center">
   <img src="math.jpg" alt="banner" width="80%" />
 </p>